Medically Reviewed by Debra Jaliman, MD on May 24, 2021

 These pesky brown or gray areas aren't really caused by aging, though more of them show up on your body as you get older.
 You get them from being out in the daylight.
 They often appear on your face, hands, and chest.

-Bleaching creams, acid peels, Retin-A products, and light treatments can make them less obvious.
+Bleaching creams, liquid nitrogen, Retin-A products, and topical benzoyl peroxide treatments can make them less obvious.
 They don't harm your health, but check with your doctor to make sure they're not something more serious, like skin cancer.